nazimboudeffa/nazimboudeffa/README-more.md

 I am specialised in JavaScript and I work from home

-This year, I am more focused on learning to do Trading/Sotcks and Capture the Flag, our team is Kawa Society on https://ctftime.org/team/349387
+This year, I am more focused on learning to do Trading/Sotcks and Capture the Flag

+Our team is Kawa Society on https://ctftime.org/team/349387

 ## HOW TO DONATE 👇